pierrelux/rlbook/adp.md

 ## Partial Updates in the Tabular Case

 The ideas presented in this section apply more broadly to the successive approximation method applied to a fixed-point problem.
-Consider again the problem of finding the optimal value function $v_\gamma^\star$ as the solution to the Bellman optimality operator $L$:
+Consider again the problem of finding the optimal value function $v_\gamma^\star$ as the solution to the Bellman optimality operator $\mathrm{L}$:

 $$
 \mathrm{L} \mathbf{v} \equiv \max_{d \in D^{MD}} \left\{\mathbf{r}_d + \gamma \mathbf{P}_d \mathbf{v}\right\}
 $$

-Value iteration — the name for the method of successive approximation applied to $L$ — computes a sequence of iterates $v_{n+1} = \mathrm{L}v_n$ from some arbitrary $v_0$.
+Value iteration — the name for the method of successive approximation applied to $\mathrm{L}$ — computes a sequence of iterates $v_{n+1} = \mathrm{L}v_n$ from some arbitrary $v_0$.
 Let's pause to consider what the equality sign in this expression means: it represents an assignment (perhaps better denoted as $:=$) across the entire domain.
 This becomes clearer when writing the update in component form:

 $$
 v_{n+1}(s) := (\mathrm{L} v_n)(s) \equiv \max_{a \in \mathcal{A}_s} \left\{r(s,a) + \gamma \sum_{j \in \mathcal{S}} p(j|s,a) v_n(j)\right\}, \, \forall s \in \mathcal{S}